Written by Lauryn Woodruff

 Get your problems out by speaking to someone you trust, whether a friend, loved one or a healthcare professional – when you talk things out, you may feel more relieved than keeping it all in your head.
 You don’t have to deal with things on your own, you are loved and there are people who genuinely want to offer help.
 Start today, by taking that first step to give someone a ring.

 Stress eating happens to all of us – and most of the time it may seem like the best way to escape from your stressors, especially when you are feeling anxious.
 Take time to also include things like fruits, vegetables, whole grains and healthy fats into each meal and always stay hydrated.
-Your body will be better prepared to fight off negative affects stress gives, when it is properly nourished.
+Chocolate is fine too, we promise.
+Your body will be better prepared to fight off negative effect stress gives, when it is properly nourished.